-SEVEN BOLD BANDITS

-Seven bandits partially wrecked the Charlotte Observer: State bank of Somereset, Ohio, early Wednesday by exploding a heavy charge of nitro glycerine in the vault doors, overlooked by the bandits.
-The bank not be interrupted.
-A heavy explosion in the bank build-

-At a sign from the four on guard, three others emerged from the bank, bearing several sacks in which they had hurriely placed their loot.
-The rob bers were under good discipline and their leader gave his orders like a military leader: 'All ready, forward, march.'
-Single file they marched under the shadows of the trees which lined the sidewalks, turned a corner, climbed into two rigs and drove in a northwesterly direction.
-Citizens took up the chase and at 4 a. m. found the rigs, deserted along the roadside.
-The sheriff of Perry county had been notified by telephone and arrived at daylight with a pack of bloodhounds, which were used in the chase.
-The robbers were successfully traced around town by the hounds.
-It was found they had broken open a blacksmith shop to secure tools. and then had taken the rigs in which they escaped from a livery stable near

-Tom Reed's Plain Talk.

-Es Speaker Thomas B. Reed has mind and a tongue of his own-a very bright and well-stored mind and one of the sharpest of all the tongues that are now wagging.
-Mr. Reed does not like the present national administration and does not mind saying so.
-He was in Baltimore a few days ago and The News of that city has this to say of the manner in which he unbosomed himself while there: "Oa the great questions now before the people Mr. Reed has decided opinions, and does not hesititate to express them.
-He reaffirmed most emphatically his opposition to the imperialistic policy of the administratfon.
-In his opinion, Dawey have sailed away from Montejo's fleet, leaving the government of the islands to the Filipinos.
-Cubs and Porto Rico, too, should be left to their own devices.
+News of that city has this to say of the

+manner in which he unbosomed himself while there: "On the great questions now before the people Mr. Reed

+has decided opinions, and does not

+d most emphatically his opposition to

+the imperialistic policy of the administratfon.
+In his opinion, Dawey have sailed away from Montejo's fleet, leaving the government of the islands to

+the Filipinos.
+Cubs and Porto Rico.

+co, should be left to their own dsvices.

 The present policy towards Cuba he regards as piece of hypocrisy.
 Mr. Reed like the late ex-President Harrison, is an ardent friend of the Boers.
-'I sympathize with any people on earth,' said he, who are struggling for freedom.'
-Asked whether he thought the Filipinos capable of self government, he said: I think every people is capable of selfgovernment.
-It may not be the kind we have or want, but it is the kind that is satisfactory and sufficient for them."
-Mr. Reed is treading dangerously near the verge of "treason," according to the imperialist definition of that crime.
-Atlanta Journal.
+'I sympathize with any people on earth,' said e, who are struggling for freedom.

+Asked whether he thought the Filipinos

+capable of self government, he said: 1

+think every people is capable of self-government.
+It may not be the kind

+we have or want, but it is the kind that

+s satisfactory and sufficient for them.'

+Mr. Reed is treading dangerously near

+the verge of "treason," according to

+the imperialist definition of that crime.